UnownHash/Golbat/protos.md

 `Method_METHOD_FORT_SEARCH`

-Decode details of quest type and rewards
+Decode details of quest type and rewards.
+This requires the `have_ar` parameter in the raw to be present.

 `Method_METHOD_INVASION_OPEN_COMBAT_SESSION`